emdorgan/E-Commerce-Backend/README.md

 * Change the .env.EXAMPLE to .env and update the DB_USER to `root` and DB_PW to `password`
 * (optional) run `npm run seed` to seed the database with example data
 * Run `node server.js`
-* Open insomnia to test the routes!
+* Open Insomnia to test the routes!

 ## Deployed Link